-The Co-op has everything you need for a perfect holiday—freshly baked pies from our Deli, awesome organic produce, Gardein Holiday Roasts, Tofurky gravy and other plant-based alternatives.
-We'll have all the stuffing you can eat, and our usual selection of super-fresh, local, free range turkeys—available spatchcocked or split by our butchers at no extra charge.
+The Co-op has everything you need for a perfect holiday—freshly baked pies from our Deli, awesome local, organic produce, Gardein Holiday Roasts, Tofurky gravy and other plant-based alternatives.
+We'll have all the stuffing you can eat, and our usual selection of super-fresh, free range turkeys—available spatchcocked or split by our butchers at no extra charge.
 Just call and give our Meat Department a heads-up at 530-758-2667, ext 138.
-Our fresh, local turkeys will be available starting November 14, first-come first served.
+Our fresh turkeys will be available starting November 15, first-come first served.

-Visit the Co-op to grab our Master Shopping List, holiday wine picks, recipes, and more.
+Visit the Co-op to grab our Master Shopping List, recipes, and more.
 Our friendly staff will help you find everything from sides to sparkling wine and hostess gifts.
 Look for Co-operators wearing red shirts that say "Ask me!"
 We are here to help with all holiday questions.

 How many pounds of turkey do I need?

 Figure about one pound of uncooked turkey per person.The 1-lb-per-person ratio yields light to modest leftovers.
 If you're expecting big eaters or you love leftovers, up that to 1 1/4 lbs per person, or more!
 For Bone-in Breast, we recommend 3/4 of a pound per person.

 Browse our Thanksgiving Recipes.
 And pick up some of our Thanksgiving Recipe cards next time you visit the Holiday Help Desk in the store!

 Our super fresh free range turkeys will be available November 15.
 Ask us if you don't see the size you want—we have loads of birds stashed in our refrigerated walk-in.
 A fresh turkey will keep well in the coldest part of your fridge for a week, especially if left in the packaging.